Skip to content

 That profile:

-• builds its prompt with the prompt SDK
+• builds its system prompt with the prompt SDK

 This is a good template for application code because it keeps the profile file small and focused.